-Generally you should aim to identify:
+If you can, you should aim to identify:

 To determine your auxiliary function, consider which function from the other pair of opposites is more clearly indicated by the key words.

 There should also be no suggestion of psychological metaphor or symbolism.
-Even though a major assumption of the Watchword technique is that seemingly banal, concrete words can represent or symbolize deeper psychological processes, such a possibility should not be immediately apparent to the casual observer.
+Even though a major assumption of the Watchword technique is that seemingly banal, concrete words can represent or symbolize deeper psychological processes, such a possibility should not be obvious.

 CAR, CHAIR, SHOE, BOOK, CHALK, SNOW, TREE, PIANO, APPLE, TASTE, HOT, HUNGER, LOUD, SHARP, DRY, SMOKY, CANDLE, SHINE, RED, YELLOW

 Intuition thus involves a deeper appreciation of reality than does Sensation.
 Generally it points to underlying social or psychological phenomena, profound human experiences, or fundamental drives and motives.
-There is also invariably some indication that the individual is personally and creatively involved with these processes and possibilities to a degree that goes beyond a purely conceptual understanding (cf. Thinking) or straightforward sentimental reaction (cf. Feeling).
+There is also invariably some indication that the individual is personally and creatively involved to a degree that goes beyond a purely conceptual understanding (cf. Thinking) or straightforward sentimental reaction (cf. Feeling).

 GROWTH, CAREER, AMBITION, ACHIEVEMENT, CREATION, DESTRUCTION, FREEDOM, ADVENTURE, TRAVEL, TRUTH, WISDOM, ENLIGHTENMENT, TIME, ETERNITY, FUTURE, IMAGINATION, FAITH, SACRIFICE